As Memorial Day arrives, bill unveiled in Congress to assist Purple Heart recipients

 With a child about to head to college, Pat, who didn’t want his last name used, had recently been told by the Army that he couldn’t transfer his education benefits to them because he received the Purple Heart after he was medically discharged.
 This rule does not apply to those who receive the medal while still in service.

-Murray and Thom Tillis, a North Carolina Republican, introduced a bipartisan bill Thursday aimed at closing that loophole.
+Murray and Thom Tillis, a North Carolina Republican, have introduced a bipartisan bill aimed at closing that loophole.

 The legislation, titled the Purple Heart Veterans Education Act, would permit retroactive award recipients who served on or after Sept.
 11, 2001 to transfer their education benefits to one or more dependents.
 It was unveiled just ahead of Memorial Day, when the nation honors its deceased service members.